tsccsj/DigPopKernelAnalysis/README.md

   i.
 H for household.
 Thus it will calculate the % of households ii.
 P for population.
 Thus it will calculate the % of persons that
  13. SubPopulation: the conditions of target sub-population.
 It will be treated as the denominator when calculating the ratio
   i.
-If your SubPopulation is All, just put a "*" here, or leave this field empty.
+If your SubPopulation is All, just put a "\*" here, or leave this field empty.
 In this case, you are calculating the ratio to all the population or households ii.
 Only support "and" and "or" operator
  14. MapLogic: additional conditions that specify the standards to calculate the ratio for.
 It will be treated as the numerator when calculating the ratio
  15. PersonsPerHousehold:  the column name in the household file which represents the the number of people in each household

 Logic condition used in MapLogic and SubPopulation
 The logic conditions used in column SubPoplulation and MapLogic of the input parameter file follow the following rules.
- 1. Basic condition: <attributeName>:<startValue>:<endValue>.
+ 1. Basic condition: attributeName:startValue:endValue.
 For example, AGE:0:17 means 0<=AGE<=17
   i.
 NOT operator: "!" before the attributeName.
 For example, !AGE:12:17 means NOT 12<=AGE<=17 ii.
 If H is specified in  HhOrPop, only household attributes can be used in SubPoplulation and MapLogic iii.
 If P is specified in  HhOrPop, both household attributes and population attributes can be used in SubPoplulation and MapLogic